10 things to do in Chinatown NYC

 Getting to know Chinatown| ©pi3rreo

-Attracted by the gold rush, thousands of immigrants from China came to the U.S. in the mid-nineteenth century.
+Attracted by the gold rush, thousands of immigrants from China arrived in the U.S. in the mid-nineteenth century.
 Most of them settled in California, but some moved to the East Coast, specifically to New York.

 Historically, the Chinese community has been very hermetic and these immigrants from the beginning sought to settle in areas where their compatriots already lived.
 The great growth of this New York neighborhood occurred in 1960, when the restrictions on immigration, which had been applied a few decades earlier due to the economic recession of 1873, were no longer so strict and people from Hong Kong and other Cantonese-speaking regions began to arrive.